 The typical dorm is fully furnished, so there is no need to bring any furniture.
-You and your roommate can each expect to have a bed, desk and dresser upon arrival.
-A mirror, bulletin board and chair for each desk will often also be provided, so don’t worry about bringing these as you are packing for college.
+You and your roommate can each expect to have a bed, a desk, and a dresser upon arrival.
+A mirror, bulletin board, and chair for each desk will often also be provided, so don’t worry about bringing these as you are packing for college.

-Of course, every school is different, so you should find out what is included in your dorm room before you decide what to pack for college.
+Of course, every school is different, so you should find out what is included in your dorm room before you decide what to pack.
 Getting a tour of the dorms can also allow you to see firsthand how small the space is before you decide what to bring.

 If you’re ever in doubt about what to pack for college, you can contact your school to find out what those in charge of on-campus housing suggest.